ciber-lab/pictor-ppe/README.md

 ## **Pre-trained Models**

-Models trained on Pictor-v3 dataset are available in the [folder](https://o365coloradoedu-my.sharepoint.com/:f:/g/personal/ambe3060_colorado_edu/EnKlDW4grhVOnJSTxYLz9jgBcYAqBzk-9lq9DQRyn8_ekg?e=HBTHtg).
+You can download the models trained on Pictor-v3 dataset from the "Models" folder in the dataset.

 - YOLO-v3-A1
 - YOLO-v3-A2